spineo/airflow-mariadb/README.md

 ![Assign Security Group](images/assign_security_group.png)

-Next, navigate to ~/airflow and edit the _airflow.cfg_ file by modifying the below properties to use the public DNS (here we are duplicating and then commenting out the default properties)
+Next, navigate to ~/airflow and edit the _airflow.cfg_ file by modifying the below properties to use the public DNS (here we are duplicating and then commenting out the default properties).
+For the _base_url_ and _web_server_host_ I leave it set to "localhost" and open up an ssh tunnel to browse locally (i.e., _ssh -i /path/key.pem -L 8080:localhost:8080 myuser@ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com_)

 ```
 [webserver]